Asset Protection Strategies: Six Resolutions For 2020

 - Plan for yourself and other older adults.

 Paying for a nursing home or other types of long term care can quickly deplete your savings.
 Engaging in Medicaid planning now can help you meet future costs.

 - Protect your family in case of unexpected events.

 Having a valid, updated will is a top priority.
 At Cavallo and Cavallo, we can guide you in creating this and other important estate planning documents.

 Let Us Help You Today

 Take the steps needed to protect yourself now and in the years to come.
-Contact our Bronx & New Rochelle estate planning attorneys and request a consultation in our office today.
+Contact our Bronx & Westchester estate planning attorneys and request a consultation in our office today.